Isolation of sodium benzoate-degrading bacteria from rice noodle manufacturing wastewater in Can Tho, Viet Nam

 Abstract

 Diverse starch-based foods have been widely consumed.
-To keep the products in good quality, preservatives added are inevitable.
+To keep the products in good quality, preservatives are added.
 Sodium benzoate is one of the most commonly used food preservatives for starch-based products.
-As an antimicrobial compound, high concentration of sodium benzoate present in water can pose risks to aquatic indigenous microbial communities.
-In this study, 27 sodium benzoate degrading bacteria were isolated from wastewater samples collected at three rice noodle production facilities.
-Isolates SB2.1, SB2.2, SB2.4, SB3.10, and SB3.13 demonstrated effective degradation of sodium benzoate at concentrations of 1250, 2500, and 5000 mg/L. Optimal degradation efficiency (>93%) at 1250 mg/L was observed when the isolates were grown in MM medium at pH ranging from 7 to 9.
-Notably, SB3.10 exhibited chemotaxis towards sodium benzoate after 24 hours of incubation.
-Based on 16S rRNA gene sequencing and biochemical characterization, SB3.10 was identified as Acinetobacter calcoaceticus SB3.10.
+As an antimicrobial compound, high concentrations of sodium benzoate in water can pose risks to aquatic indigenous microbial communities.
+From wastewater samples of three rice noodle facilities, 27 sodium benzoate-degrading bacteria were isolated on minimal mineral medium supplemented with sodium benzoate (50 mg/L).
+Isolates SB2.1, SB2.2, SB2.4, SB3.10, and SB3.13 demonstrated their best sodium benzoate degradation efficacy in liquid minimal mineral medium containing 1,250, 2,500, and 5,000 mg/L sodium benzoate, quantitatively measured by the spectrophotometric method at 225 nm.
+Optimal degradation efficacy (>93%) at 1,250 mg/L sodium benzoate was observed when isolates SB2.1, SB2.2, SB2.4, and SB3.10 were grown in a minimal mineral medium at pH 7-9.
+Notably, SB3.10 exhibited chemotaxis towards sodium benzoate at 24 hours of incubation.
+Based on 16S-rRNA gene sequencing and biochemical characterization, SB3.10 was identified as Acinetobacter calcoaceticus SB3.10.

 Article Details